mgkyawkolwin/ParquetConsoleReader.Net/README.md

 # Parquet File Reader And Store In Sqlite

 ## How To Use
-Download the dll from "Release" and just run this in terminal
+Download the zip from "Release" and just run this in terminal
 ```c#
 dotnet ParquetConsoleReader.Net.dll
 ```